NPS/NWC Overarching Board

 |Ambassador Soderberg is President and CEO of Soderberg Global Solutions and the Director of the Public Service Leadership Program at the University of N. Florida in Jacksonville, FL.
 She has served in the White House as Deputy National Security Advisor, as an Ambassador at the United Nations, as an advisor to Senator Edward M. Kennedy, and on four presidential campaigns.
 She was appointed by President Obama as Chair of the Public Interest Declassification Board 2011-14.
 She previously served as President of Connect U.S. Fund, as Vice President of the International Crisis Group, and on the Board of the Jacksonville Port Authority.
 She publishes and speaks regularly on national security policy and is the author of two books on American foreign policy.|

 There are two Federal members of the Naval Postgraduate School Board of Advisors Subcommittee.
-They are the Director, Military Personnel Plans and Policy (OPNAV N13), and Commandant of the Dwight D. Eisenhower School for National Security and Resource Strategy.
+They are the Deputy Chief of Naval Operations (Manpower, Personnel, Training and Education) (N1), and Commandant of the Dwight D. Eisenhower School for National Security and Resource Strategy.

 |Brigadier General Gorry was raised in Connecticut and North Carolina and received a Bachelor of Science in Business Administration from the University of North Carolina, Chapel Hill, North Carolina in 1984.
 He was a collegiate wrestler for the Tarheels from 1980-1984 and was inducted into the National Wrestling Hall of Fame in May 2013.
 Brigadier General Gorry also holds a Masters of Science in Administration from Central Michigan University and a Masters of Business Administration from Webster University, and attended the Higher Command and Staff Course, Defense Academy of the United Kingdom.
 Brigadier General Gorry assumed the position of President, Marine Corps University and Commanding General, Education Command in July 2016.
 In July 2011 Colonel Gorry assumed command of Marine Corps Installations East and was promoted to his current rank of Brigadier General in August 2011.
 In July 2013, BGen Gorry relinquished command and was appointed as the Commandant of the Dwight D. Eisenhower School for National Security and Resource Strategy.|